 New York City locals know how difficult it can be to find someplace to go that’s actually open on Christmas Day (December 25).
 So here’s a roundup of a things to do in the city that sound like fun, whether you live in New York or are here for a visit, and whether you celebrate the holiday, or not.

-Go ice skating in Central Park.
-Central Park’s Wollman Rink is open for skating on December 25, 2012, from 10am – 11pm.
+3. Get Active in Central Park.
+You can rent bikes, or book a guided Christmas Day two-hour bike tour of Central Park.
+You can also go ice skating in Central Park.
+Central Park’s Wollman Rink is open for skating on December 25, from 10am – 11pm.
 This is the famous New York skating rink featured in the movies Love Story and Serendipity.
 You can skate with a spectacular view of the NYC skyline.
 Follow the link above for fees, including for skate rental and lockers.
 (There’s also a spectator fee.)
 Located on the East Side of Central Park, between 62nd and 63rd Streets, New York, NY.
 FYI: We verified this personally with Wollman Rink.

-Roll with the Rockettes.
-The Radio City Rockettes Christmas Spectacular performs three shows on Christmas Day 2012: 1pm, 4pm, and 7pm.
-Tickets for Christmas Day 2012 are available on this Rockettes tickets page (until they sell out).
+4. Roll with the Rockettes.
+The Radio City Rockettes Christmas Spectacular performs on Christmas Day (get tickets early before they sell out).
 Although several discount ticket sources offer deals on tickets to the show for many dates in December, Christmas Day may not be available with these offers.
 Location: Radio City Music Hall, 1260 Avenue of the Americas.

-Wax on with the Madame.
-Madame Tussauds Wax Museum in New York City is open on all holidays, with extended hours during Christmas 2012 and New Year’s Day 2013.
+7. Wax on with the Madame.
+Madame Tussauds Wax Museum in New York City is open on all holidays, with extended hours during Christmas and New Year’s Day.
 It takes approximately an hour and half to complete a visit of Madame Tussauds celebrity wax sculptures, including SCREAM, the interactive horror experience with live actors (appropriate for anyone age 12 or older), Cinema 4D, and Behind the Scenes.
-You can get 20 percent off Madame Tussards discount tickets online (fees included), and about the same for a Tussauds all access pass form Trusted Tours & Attractions from another source (taxes and fees included).
 Madame Tussards is located at 234 W 42 Street, New York, NY.
 Discount parking is available at IKON/Global Garage (143 West 40th St, between Broadway and 7th Ave) when you validate your parking ticket at Madame Tussauds admissions area.

-Believe it (or not).
+8. Believe it (or not).
 Ripley’s Believe It or Not!
-Times Square Odditorium is open on December 25, 2012 from 9am – 1am.
-The New York City attraction, located in the heart of Times Square, Manhattan, features more than twenty unbelievable galleries of interactive and archival exhibits.You can get Ripley’s discount tickets for 22 percent off (no added fees) online from from Trusted Tours & Attractions.
+Times Square Odditorium is open on December 25 from 9am – 1am.
+The New York City attraction, located in the heart of Times Square, Manhattan, features more than twenty unbelievable galleries of interactive and archival exhibits.You can get Ripley’s discount tickets for 22 percent off online.
 Info & Tickets.